Preemptive Scheduling

 asm("csrs mstatus, %0" ::"r"(0x8));

-/* When receiving a timer interrupt, the CPU behaves as if a
+/* When a timer interrupt is raised, the CPU behaves as if a

-call to handler() is inserted into the while loop below. */
+call to function handler() is added to this while loop. */

 while(1);